ibokuri/libvmm/docs/contributing/style.md

 ## General

 Lines should not be longer than 80 characters.
-If you have a line that simply can't be broken into multiple lines cleanly (e.g., function name with one or zero parameters), then it's alright if you go over by 1 or 3 characters.
+If you have a line that simply can't be broken into multiple lines cleanly (e.g., a function name with one or zero parameters), then it's alright if you go over by 1 or 3 characters.
 But do try to stay within the limit.